Welcome back. Day 2:

 Let me start by saying, I currently have six children.
 We are a foster family.
 I have four biological children; one adopted son (#samiam), and a placement who has been with us a long time.
 He had me at hello.
 But, that is a story for another post.
 I speak from experience when I say: do not ever say: “My child would never…” If you say this, they will do the very thing that you said they would not do.
 Furthermore, if you say your child won’t do something while you are pregnant, the bad ju-ju cannot be filtered by the placenta.

 My first encounter with this phenomenon, and yes there have been others I am a slow learner, happened with our third child.
 I was about seven months pregnant when someone bemoaned her trials with her 3-year-old daughter.
 The trial?
 The child refused to wear shoes.
-After leaving a pot-lock lunch, I said these words:
+After leaving a pot-luck lunch, I said these words:

 “Oh, my word!
 Suzy is such a hick.
 ‘Ashley won’t wear shoes.’
 Puh-lease!
 Just put shoes on the child.
 Who is in charge in this relationship?”